Eligibility criteria for grant applications

 Proof of rigorous peer review

 Many funders require the manuscript to be peer reviewed (See Peer review and quality assurance).
 Some simply require confirmation that the publisher has or will conduct standard peer reviewing.
 Others might require a copy of the peer reviews.
-Some funders are particular about who is an eligible peer reviewer and/or what version or proportion of the manuscript has been reviewed (see the FWF’s guidelines for an example of such requirements).
+Some funders are particular about who is an eligible peer reviewer and/or what version or proportion of the manuscript has been reviewed (see the Austrian Science Fund (FWF)’s guidelines for an example of such requirements).

 Proof of acceptance by a reputable publisher

 Some funders require that the manuscript has been accepted by a reputable publisher before funding can be requested.
-They may request email confirmation or a brief letter of acceptance from the publisher, or even a copy of the book contract (see the Dutch Research Council (NWO) guidelines for an example of such requirements).
+They may request email confirmation or a brief letter of acceptance from the publisher, or even a copy of the book contract (see the Dutch Research Council (NWO) Open Access Books application form for an example of such requirements).
 They may also require proof that the publisher is compliant with certain international research or open access standards.

 Where multiple authors contribute to an edited collection, funders or institutions may only offer funding for chapters where the affiliated researcher/grantee is an author.
 They may also restrict funding to cases where the affiliated researcher is an editor of the collection.